Electric Grill Reviews is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 9. Weber Q 2200 Gas Grill

-Despite its compactness, the Weber Q 2200 Gas Grill is just as powerful as a full-size model.
-This strong small grill has 280 square inches of cooking surface across its cast-iron grates and a single burner that generates up to 12,000 BTUs per hour—more than enough for grilling hamburgers, hot dogs, steaks, vegetables, and other foods.
-It also starts swiftly and simply, due to the ignition button.
+Weber Q 2200 Gas Grill is tiny yet strong.
+This powerful tiny grill features 280 square inches of cast-iron cooking surface and a single burner that produces up to 12,000 BTUs per hour, enough to grill hamburgers, hot dogs, steaks, veggies, and more.
+It starts easily thanks to the ignition button.
+One of our testers’ favorite features of this barbecue is the folding side tables, which can hold a full meal.

 Pros